Refresh the Schema in a Data Source View (Analysis Services)

 Refresh a DSV in SQL Server Data Tools

-To refresh a DSV, double-click the DSV from Solution Explorer in SQL Server Data Tools (SSDT), and then click the Refresh Data Source View button or choose Refresh from the Data Source View menu.
+To refresh a DSV, double-click the DSV from Solution Explorer in SQL Server Data Tools (SSDT).
+This launches the DSV designer.
+Then click the Refresh Data Source View button in the designer or choose Refresh from the Data Source View menu.

 During refresh, Analysis Services queries all underlying relational data sources to determine whether there have been changes in tables/views which are included in the DSV.
 If connections can be established to all underlying data sources and there have been any changes, you will see them in the Refresh Data Source View dialog box.